skifli/gocc/README.md

 Arguments:

   -h  --help                   Print help information
-      --_positionalArg_gocc_1  The path to the file to cross-.
+      --_positionalArg_gocc_1  The path to the file to cross-compile.
   -d  --dump                   The path to the folder to dump the
                                cross-compiled binaries in.
 Defaults to `build`
                                in the cwd.
 The specified folder will be created